 In Canada, they occur in southern Alberta and Saskatchewan provinces, and in Mexico are found in northwestern Chihuahua and northern Coahuila.
 The prairie rattlesnake is the only venomous snake found in the Canadian prairies.

-They are are found mostly in grasslands and prairies but also in woods, forests, brush, caves, rock ledges, and alongside streams.
+They are found mostly in grasslands and prairies but also in woods, forests, brush, caves, rock ledges, and alongside streams.
 The species tends to avoid desert areas.
-Prairie rattlesnakes are found from near sea level up to to over 9000 ft (2700 m) of altitude in Wyoming.
+Prairie rattlesnakes are found from near sea level up to over 9000 ft (2700 m) of altitude in Wyoming.

 The prairie rattlesnake commonly grows to more than 3 feet (100 cm) in length, with the maximum recorded size reaching almost 5 ft.
 They reach their maximum size in Montana were individuals sometimes reach 4 ft in length.

 They vary in color, most specimens are greenish gray, olive green or greenish brown, but some snakes are yellowish or light brown.
 The back is covered with a series of brown or black blotches which flatten into rings on the tail.
 Males usually have more rings than female snakes.
-They have a cream, pale yellow to white colored underbelly.
+They have a cream, pale yellow to a white colored underbelly.

 Like most pit vipers they have a narrow neck and a distinct triangle-shaped head equipped with heat sensing pits, located on each side of the head between the eyes and nostril.